-- · Providing the strategic direction of the Group; - Approving the basic outline of the Group's organization and its corporate governance; - · Supervising the overall business operations; - Evaluating the performance of the CEO and members of the Executive Committee; - Appointing and dismissing the CEO and members of the Executive Committee, the Head of Corporate Auditing, and other key executives: - Approving the basic accounting system and financial planning and control of the Group; - · Approving the Group's annual budget; - Reviewing and approving the quarterly financial statements and results release for Clariant Ltd and the Group; - Approving the Group's consolidated financial statements at the end of the fiscal year for submission to the Annual General Meeting; - Approving major M&A transactions and financial transactions of considerable scope or those involving special risks, particularly capital market transactions and other financing transactions (e.g. large loans) as well as changes in conditions associated therewith; - Ensuring a management and corporate culture that is appropriate for the company's objectives;

-- Ensuring an internal control system and adequate risk and compliance management, particularly with regard to financial, corporate governance and citizenship, personnel, and environmental protection matters; - · Ensuring succession planning and management development; - Convening the Annual General Meeting (AGM), determining the items on the agenda and the proposals to be made to the AGM.
+- Providing the strategic direction of the Group; - Approving the basic outline of the Group's organization and its corporate governance; - Supervising the overall business operations; - Evaluating the performance of the CEO and members of the Executive Committee; - Appointing and dismissing the CEO and members of the Executive Committee, the Head of Corporate Auditing, and other key executives; - Approving the basic accounting system and financial planning and control of the Group; - Approving the Group's annual budget; - Reviewing and approving the quarterly financial statements and results release for Clariant Ltd and the Group; - Approving the Group's consolidated financial statements at the end of the fiscal year for submission to the Annual General Meeting; - Approving major M&A transactions and financial transactions of considerable scope or those involving special risks, particularly capital market transactions and other financing transactions (e.g. large loans) as well as changes in conditions associated therewith; - Ensuring a management and corporate culture that is appropriate for the company's objectives; - Ensuring an internal control system and adequate risk and compliance management, particularly with regard to financial, corporate governance and citizenship, personnel, and environmental protection matters; - Ensuring succession planning and management development; - Convening the Annual General Meeting (AGM), determining the items on the agenda and the proposals to be made to the AGM.

+7.3.
 Working methods

-In 2016 the Board of Directors held six meetings in person (of which one meeting lasted for two days) at the Corporate Center in Pratteln or at other locations, mainly in Switzerland, and also five meetings by phone.
-All eleven board meetings were attended by ten board members (except for the meetings of 27 January and 21 June that were attended by nine board members).
-The company's strategy is reviewed and further developed once a year during a two-day meeting.
+In 2017 the Board of Directors held eight meetings in person at the Corporate Center in Pratteln or at other locations, mainly in Switzerland, and also five meetings by phone.
+All thirteen board meetings were attended by all board members.
+The company's strategy is reviewed and further developed once a year.
 Members of the Executive Committee are invited to attend the meetings of the Board of Directors.
-For the September and October meetings the Board of Directors met in Munich, Germany, and Louisville, USA, respectively.
+For the meeting in May the Board of Directors met in Munich, Germany.
 The views of external and internal consultants are heard, if necessary, in the case of projects of considerable scope.

 BOARD OF DIRECTORS MEETINGS

-Number of meetings in 2016 11
+Number of meetings in 2017 13

 Board of Directors

-Rudolf Wehrli 11
+Rudolf Wehrli 13

-Günter von Au 11
+Günter von Au 13

-Peter Chen 11
+Peter Chen 13

-Peter R. Isler 2

-Hariolf Kottmann 11
+Hariolf Kottmann 13

-Eveline Saupper 8
+Eveline Saupper 13

-Carlo G. Soave 11
+Carlo G. Soave 13

-Peter Steiner 8
+Peter Steiner 13

-Claudia Suessmuth Dyckerhoff 8
+Claudia Suessmuth Dyckerhoff 13

-Susanne Wamsler 10
+Susanne Wamsler 13

-Konstantin Winterstein 11
+Konstantin Winterstein

+7.4.
 Management of the Group

 The Board of Directors has delegated the executive management of the Clariant Group to the CEO and the other members of the Executive Committee.
 The Executive Committee is mainly responsible for implementing and monitoring the Group strategy, for the financial and operational management of the Group, and for the efficiency of the Group's structure and organization.
-The members of the Executive Committee are appointed by the Board of Directors on the recommendation of the Chairman's Committee.
+The members of the Executive Committee are appointed by the Board of Directors on the recommendation of the Chairman's & Nomination Committee.
 Subject to the responsibility of the Board of Directors and the Annual General Meeting the CEO and, under his supervision, the Executive Committee are responsible for:

-- Drawing up strategic plans and policies for approval by the Board of Directors; - Implementing Group strategies and policies as well as strategies and action programs for individual Business Units and subsidiaries; - Managing the Business Units and functions to ensure efficient operations, including regularly assessing the achievement of goals; - Regularly informing the Board of Directors and its committees of all matters of fundamental significance to the Group and its businesses; - Ensuring compliance with legal requirements and internal regulations: - Establishing a management and corporate culture in line with the company's objectives; - · Promoting an active internal and external communications policy; - Appointing and dismissing senior management, including appropriate succession planning.
+- Drawing up strategic plans and policies for approval by the Board of Directors; - Implementing Group strategies and policies as well as strategies and action programs for individual Business Units and subsidiaries; - Managing the Business Units and functions to ensure efficient operations, including regularly assessing the achievement of goals; - Regularly informing the Board of Directors and its committees of all matters of fundamental significance to the Group and its businesses; - Ensuring compliance with legal requirements and internal regulations; - Establishing a management and corporate culture in line with the company's objectives; - Promoting an active internal and external communications policy; - Appointing and dismissing senior management, including appropriate succession planning.